 Rental revenue is based on rents from leases entered into with tenants on closing of the applicable acquisitions, all of which are triple-net leases and, as such, include recoverable realty taxes and straight line adjustments.

-For Q1 2018, rental revenue was \$11,306 compared to \$9,881 in Q1 2017, the increase was primarily due to the properties acquired subsequent to Q1 2017 and contractual annual rent increases.
+For Q2 2018, rental revenue of \$11,373 was \$906, or 8.7%, higher than Q2 2017, primarily due to the properties acquired subsequent to Q2 2017 and contractual annual rent increases.